SAM3D: Zero-Shot 3D Object Detection via Segment Anything Model

-\textbf{The effects of BEV post-processing.} In Sec.~\ref{sec: bev_postprocess}, we use the morphology dilation to post-process the BEV image for better segmentation.
+\textbf{The effects of BEV post-processing.} In~\ref{sec: bev_postprocess}, we use the morphology dilation to post-process the BEV image for better segmentation.
 We conduct experiments to figure out its effect in this subsection, shown in the first row of Tab.~\ref{tab:ablation_postprocess}.
 Without BEV post-processing, it drops about 8\% AP and 5\% APH on both Level 1 and Level 2.
-As we have claimed, BEV post-processing helps narrow the gap between BEV and natural images (training data of SAM), leading to better segmentation and detection results.
+As we have claimed, BEV post-processing helps narrow the gap between BEV and natural images (training data of SAM), leading to better results.

 \textbf{The effects of mask post-processing.} In Sec.~\ref{sec: mask_postprocess}, we propose the mask area and aspect ratio thresholds $(T^a_l, T^a_h), (T^r_l, T^r_h)$ to filter noisy masks from SAM.
 We also conduct experiments to test its effect, shown in the second and third row of Tab.~\ref{tab:ablation_postprocess}.
-Since there still exists a non-negligible domain gap and the masks from SAM are noisy, it is obvious that all operations in mask post-processing are essential.
+Since a non-negligible domain gap still exists and the masks from SAM are noisy, it is obvious that all operations in mask post-processing are essential.
 Dropping any of them will result in a significant performance decrease compared to the full model.